mayrajeo/drone_detector/README.md

 # Automatic deadwood detection from RGB UAV imagery

 `drone_detector` was originally a python package for automatic deadwood detection or segmentation from RGB UAV imagery.
-It contains functions and helpers to use various GIS data with fastai, icevision and Detectron2.
+It contains functions and helpers to use various GIS data with fastai and Detectron2.

+icevision support will be added once it supports pytorch 1.11 and fastai 2.6 or newer.

 ## Installation